 - 1 cup granulated sugar

-- ½ tsp pure vanilla extract – double check that it's gluten-free
+- ½ teaspoon pure vanilla extract - double check that it's gluten-free

-- 5 tbsp unsalted butter – cut into small cubes
+- 5 tablespoon unsalted butter - cut into small cubes

 - powdered sugar - for dusting (optional)